ICME-India/MicroSim/MultiPhysics_solver_modules/PFBinary/README.md

 It contains the source files of the solver.

+## multigrainAlZn

+It contains the OpenFOAM case files required to run the multigrain problem for AlZn alloy.

-## binaryGrainGrowth
+## coolingAlZn

-It contains the OpenFOAM case files required to run the grain-growth problem.
+It contains the OpenFOAM case files required to run the cooling problem for AlZn alloy.

-## binaryCooling
+## coolingNiNb

-It contains the OpenFOAM case files required to run the cooling problem.
+It contains the OpenFOAM case files required to run the cooling problem for NiNb alloy.